hashicorp/vault/website/source/api/secret/pki/index.html.md

 ## Rotate CRLs

-This endpoint this endpoint forces a rotation of the CRL.
+This endpoint forces a rotation of the CRL.
 This can be used by administrators to cut the size of the CRL if it contains a number of certificates that have now expired, but has not been rotated due to no further certificates being revoked.

 | Method   | Path                         | Produces               |